 This season, with pitchers attacking the outside portion of the plate, Valencia has maintained a questionable aggressive approach (swinging at a career-high 47% clip) and has also kept his pull-happy tendencies in spite of opponents begging him to go with the pitch.
 Because he is swinging at so many pitches on the outer-half of the plate while trying to pull them, it is easy to see why his groundball rate has swelled so quickly.

 Valencia has demonstrated that he can be a high average, moderate power hitter in the minors and in segments of his major league career.
 What is needed is a re-calibration of the strike zone.
 Perhaps his early slump has caused him to press harder at the plate, swing more frequently with disregard for location, and forget the main focus of the off-season – to hit the ball to all fields.

-Let’s remember, it is early in the season and there is plenty of time to turn it all around.
+Let’s remember that it is early in the season and there is plenty of time to turn it all around.
 Still, with his continued insistence on pulling almost every pitch, frustration is mounting from the manager and Valencia’s playing time is quite possibly hanging by a very thin thread at this juncture.